See index to all the chapters for Putting Out the Planetary Fire.

 Fossil fuels are destroying the world.

 Civilization is a complex web of social and economic interactions that takes centuries to reach its peak, but once it begins to unravel, collapse can occur swiftly.
-Prior collapses have often been due to environmental factors.
+Several prior collapses were due to environmental factors.
 Most civilizations have lasted around 300 years.
-Some scientists contend that in many cases, solutions to the problems existed, but they threatened the power and wealth of the ruling elite.
+Some scientists contend that in many cases, collapse could have been avoided, but solutions were not implemented because they threatened the power and wealth of the ruling elite.
 The elite chose the status quo.
 A paper funded by NASA found that “Collapses of even advanced civilizations have occurred many times in the past five thousand years, and they were frequently followed by centuries of population and cultural decline and economic regression.”
 The study found that unsustainable resource consumption, and economic stratification that favors the elite – trends that exist worldwide today – could easily result in collapse.

-How do you respond if you believe that the likely outcome of climate change is the collapse of civilization as we know it?
+How should you respond if you believe that the likely outcome of climate change is the collapse of civilization as we know it?
 This is the existential question that many climate activists and scientists increasingly face.
-How do you speak the truth without paralyzing people with a sense of hopelessness?
+How do you speak the truth without paralyzing people into hopelessness?

 In his book, The End of Ice, climate writer Dahr Jamail addresses the issue of hope in the face of despair.
 He quotes Vaclav Havel, the late Czech president, poet, and dissident, who said, “Hope is not the conviction that something will turn out well but the certainty that something is worth doing no matter how it turns out.”